Blackfeather0x1/cs184-final-website/_pages/writeup.md

 where $$n = \frac{(a \times b) \cdot c}{\|a \times b\|^2}$$is the directed distance from edge $$p_1p_2$$ to $$p_3p_4$$, where $$a = p_2 - p_1$$, $$b = p_4 - p_3$$, $$c = p_3 - p_1$$. $$k_s$$  and $$l_0$$ have the same meaning as above.

 **Challenges:**

-Some bug we met, then how we solve it?

 - Limited computation resource: we didn’t have access to a GPU, so all of the simulations were run on an M1 chip Mac computer.
 This limits the amount of hair particles we can simulate, leading to a balancing act between hair length, resolution (number of springs), and number of hair strands.
 To produce a runnable simulation, we had to decrease the amount of hair strands by lowering the mesh resolution of the head, and selecting only a fraction of the head area as hair roots. (hence why or model is balding)
 - Lack of reference for the hair spring parameters: the original paper illustrates the physics behind the mass-spring system that underlies the hair, but provided no reference point for the scale and relative ratio between the spring parameters.
 These values were determined by trial and error.